microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 * One Drive/Sharepoint (ODSP)
 * Viva Insights

-We plan to add new datasets going forward and will disclose timelines as appropriate.
+New datasets are added to Microsoft Graph Data Connect on a regular basis.
+Please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets) for the complete list.

+## Which datasets are in Preview and which ones are in General Availability?

-Please note that for datasets for ODSP and Viva Insights are only available to customers in preview or ones that have the Viva Insights license respectively.
-These datasets are only available to customers who have opted in for those datasets.
+Datasets under the ODSP and Viva Insights section are currently available for customers in Preview or have the Viva Insights license respectively.
+For more information on how to sign up for Preview for certain datasets, please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets#datasets).

 ## How much do I have to pay for Microsoft Graph Data Connect?

 Microsoft Graph Data Connect consumption charges are billed monthly on a pay-as-you-go basis.
 The Data Connect billing unit is in a multiple of 1000s of objects, where 1 object maps to 1 individual instance of an entity in Microsoft 365.
 For example, 1 email == 1 object, 1 file == 1 object, 1 Teams chat message == 1 object, and so on.
-Charges are calculated by using a flat rate based on the count of per-1,000 objects extracted through the connector.

 We have some datasets available for free or are currently free in preview while other datasets are charged.
 Microsoft Graph Data Connect offers datasets across multiple different Microsoft 365 products and services.
 For more information on datasets that are available through Microsoft Graph Data Connect, please refer to, please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets#datasets).